 Vaughan

-Landia

-Or Equal

 The electrical motor shall be provided by the pump manufacturer and shall be one of the named manufacturers specified in Section [26 05 60 – Low-Voltage Electric Motors].

 All equipment for the pumps, including motors and bases, shall be provided as a complete unit by the pump manufacturer.